Is That Stock Attractively Valued? Your Beloved Multiples May Fool You

 First, which multiple would you pick?
 PE?

-Is the most popular price-to-earnings (NYSE:PE) your multiple of choice with EPS in the denominator?
+Is the most popular price-to-earnings (PE) your multiple of choice with EPS in the denominator?
 If so, you must be rooting for an increase in the company’s earnings-per-share so that this higher EPS, multiplied by your target PE ratio (that you wish the stock would climb back to) would give a higher share price, thus a higher return on your investment.
 The problem is that EPS is the earnings that accountants calculate, and accounting has serious flaws.
 In fact, EPS can increase if all earnings are retained and simply invested at a non-zero rate.
 Does this make the company more valuable?
 Are you really satisfied with any non-zero return on that retained money that belongs to you?

-To take this further, any investment financed with debt, such as a major acquisition, will contribute to accounting net income, increase earnings per share (NYSEARCA:EPS), and elevate the firm’s reported return on equity (ROE) so long as it generates a rate of return that is anything over the after-tax cost of the borrowed funds, that is near zero these days.
+To take this further, any investment financed with debt, such as a major acquisition, will contribute to accounting net income, increase earnings per share (EPS), and elevate the firm’s reported return on equity (ROE) so long as it generates a rate of return that is anything over the after-tax cost of the borrowed funds, that is near zero these days.
 Even Warren Buffett made this point in his 2017 letter to Berkshire shareholders:

 The ample availability of extraordinarily cheap debt in 2017 further fueled purchase activity.
 After all, even a high-priced deal will usually boost per-share earnings if it is debt-financed.
 At Berkshire, in contrast, we evaluate acquisitions on an all-equity basis.”